BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_3_Empowering_Bitcoin_with_Scripts.md

- # 11.3: Empowering Bitcoin with Scripts
+ # 13.3: Empowering Bitcoin with Scripts

 > :information_source: **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
 It is not yet ready for learning.

 Bitcoin Scripts can go far beyond the relatively simple financial instruments detailed to date.
-They're also the foundation of most  complex usages of the Bitcoin network, as demonstrated by these real-world examples of off-chain functionality, drawn from the Lightning Network examples in BIP 112.
+They're also the foundation of most  complex usages of the Bitcoin network, as demonstrated by these real-world examples of off-chain functionality, drawn from the Lightning Network examples in [BIP 112](https://github.com/bitcoin/bips/blob/master/bip-0112.mediawiki).

 ## Lock for the Lightning Network

 The [Lightning Network](https://rusty.ozlabs.org/?p=450) is a payment channel that allows users to take funds off-chain and engage in numerous microtransactions before finalizing the payment channel and bringing the funds back into Bitcoin.
 Benefits include lower fees and faster transaction speeds.
+It's discussed in more detail, with examples of how to use it from the command line, starting [Chapter 18](18_0_Understanding_Lightning.md).

 [BIP 112](https://github.com/bitcoin/bips/blob/master/bip-0112.mediawiki) contains a few examples of how these off-chain transactions could be generated, using Bitcoin locking scripts.

 ### Lock with Revocable Commitment Transactions

 The trick with Lightning is the fact that it's off-chain.
-Too use Lightning, participants jointly lock funds on Bitcoin with an n-of-n multisignature.
+To use Lightning, participants jointly lock funds on the Bitcoin blockchain with an n-of-n multisignature.
 Then, they engage in a number of transactions between themselves.
 Each new "commitment transaction" splits those joint funds in a different way; these transactions are partially signed but _they aren't put on the blockchain_.

 If you have a mass of unpublished transactions, any of which _could_ be placed on the Blockchain, how do you keep one of the participants from reverting back to an old transaction that's more beneficial to them?
 The answer is _revocation_.
-A simplified example in BIP 112, which offers one of the stepping stones to Lightning, shows how.
-You give the participant who would be harmed by reversion to a revoked transaction the ability to reclaim the funds himself if the the other participant illegitimately tries to use the revoked transaction.
+A simplified example in BIP 112, which offers one of the stepping stones to Lightning, shows how: you give the participant who would be harmed by reversion to a revoked transaction the ability to reclaim the funds himself if the the other participant illegitimately tries to use the revoked transaction.

-For example, presume that Alice and Bob update the commitment transaction to give more of the funds to Bob (effectively: Alice sent funds to Bob via this proto-Lightning network).
+For example, presume that Alice and Bob update the commitment transaction to give more of the funds to Bob (effectively: Alice sent funds to Bob via the Lightning network).
 They partially sign new transactions, but they also each offer up their own `revokeCode` for previous transactions.
 This effectively guarantees that they won't publish previous transactions, because doing so would allow their counterparty to claim those previous funds.

 So what does the old transaction look like?
 It was a commitment transaction showing funds intended for Alice, before she gave them to Bob.
 It had a locking script as follows:
 ```